casey/just/README.md

 command.
 This removes the need for every developer to install `just` independently using one of the processes mentioned above.
 After installation, the `just` command will work in npm scripts or with npx.
-It's great for teams who want to make the set up process for their project as easy as possible.
+It's great for teams who want to make the setup process for their project as easy as possible.

 For more information, see the
 [just-install README file](https://github.com/brombal/just-install#readme).